jagerber48/sciform/docs/source/options.rst

 >>> print(sform(123.456, 0.001))
 (1.23456 ± 0.00001)e+02

+By default the exponent is expressed using ASCII characters, e.g.
+``e+02``.
-Note that, for all exponent modes, the exponent integer is always displayed with a sign symbol (+ or -) and is left padded with a zero so that it is at least two digits wide.
+The sign symbol is always included and the exponent value is left padded so that it is at least two digits wide.
-There are no options to modify this behavior for standard exponent display.
+These behaviors for ASCII exponents cannot be modified.
-The :ref:`superscript` or :ref:`latex_format` options can be used as alternatives.
+However the :ref:`superscript` mode can be used to represent the exponent using unicode characters.

 .. _engineering: